AliciaC-git/AliciaC/README.md

 <h1 align="center">Hey There 🐧 I'm Alicia Chua</h1>
 <h3 align="center">a Computer Science student (expected graduating in Jan 26')in</h3>

-- ☎️ You can also find me on LinkedIn [linkedin.com/in/alicia-chua-682a981aa](linkedin.com/in/alicia-chua-682a981aa)

 - 📫 How to reach me **aliciachuaxw@gmail.com**

 <h3 align="left">Connect with me:</h3>